HECVAT Category

 Does your application provide the ability to define user access levels?

-This question is asking whether your application has the capability to implement different levels of user access, often referred to as role-based access control (RBAC).
+Granular access control is the subject here: reviewers want your application to support defined user access levels, often delivered through role-based access control (RBAC).
 In the context of HIPAA compliance, this is critical because the HIPAA Security Rule requires healthcare organizations to implement technical safeguards that restrict access to Protected Health Information (PHI) based on a user's role within the organization.

 HIPA-17